MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 ------------------------
 For moving load analysis, users create moving load objects using :class:`MovingLoad` class.
 The moving load class takes a load type object (`Point`_, `Line`_, `Patch`_, `Compound load`_) and moves the load through a path points described by a :class:`Path` object and obtained by the ``get_path_points()`` method.
 Path are defined using two namedTuple :class:`Point(x,y,z)` to describe its start and end position.
+Figure 6 summarizes the relationship between moving loads
+, paths and the position of the loads on the grillage model.

+..  figure:: ../../_images/movingload.PNG
+    :align: center
+    :scale: 75 %

+    Figure 6: Moving load

 The following example code is two point loads defined as a moving load travelling a path from 2 to 4 distance units in the global coordinate system.